decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 purposes -- encrypted email (hello PGP!), messaging, secure file sharing, and more.

-From time to time in that imagined future, we will may want to move our DIDs from one hosting service to another, just as we move from one email or cell provider to another.
+From time to time in that imagined future, we may want to move our DIDs from one hosting service to another, just as we move from one email or mobile provider to another.
 With DIDs that can move and retain the history, we can make such moves smoothly.
 Contacts will see the change, but also see that the history of the DID remains.